 I contribute to SEL3324 and 3325, the Cultural Industries module.

-I am a lead facilitator on the RENKEI researcher development programme, an innovative new programme developed for 6 UK and 5 Japanese universities.
+I have been a lead facilitator and curriulum developer on the RENKEI researcher development programme, an innovative programme developed for 6 UK and 5 Japanese universities.

 I have been a facilitator on the Newcastle University ACTION enterprise competition and post graduate researcher development programme since its inception in 2011.

 I also worked as a facilitator on the Cambridge University Centre for Entrepreneurial Learning Enterprisers researcher development programme from 2010 until it concluded in 2015.